Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Sums-of-Squares Proofs and the Lasserre Hierarchy

 \subsection{Descriptive Complexity of SOS Proofs}

-Let $x_1,\ldots,x_n$ be a set of variables.
-In the following whenever we talk about polynomials or monomials we mean polynomials and monomials over the set of variables $x_1, \ldots, x_n$ and real or rational coefficients.
-For a set $Q = \{ q_1,\ldots,q_k \}$ of polynomials and a further polynomial $q$, a \emph{Sums-of-Squares proof} of $q \geq 0$ from $Q$ is an identity:
+We begin with a few definitions.
+Let~$x_1,\ldots,x_n$ be a set of variables.
+In the following whenever we talk about polynomials or monomials we mean polynomials and monomials over the set of variables~$x_1, \ldots, x_n$ and real or rational coefficients.
+By $B_n$ we denote the set containing the following polynomials: